Congestion charging possible under ticketing system

 Canterbury aims to run a pilot first-up in mid-2024.

-Cubic offered to experiment in Wellington earlier, but its proposal was not costed or detailed enough, Waka Kotahi said; instead, a stopgap expansion of Snapper cards on to the train system has gone ahead at a cost of $25 million.
+Cubic offered to experiment in Wellington earlier, but its proposal was not costed or detailed enough, Waka Kotahi said; instead, a stopgap expansion of Snapper cards on to the train system has gone ahead at a cost of $25m.

 Benefits of a national system outweighed the costs by 1.7-to-one compared to separate regional upgrades, the business case claimed.

-At $1.4 billion in capital and operating costs over 14 years, the total for the new ticketing system compared to $1.1 billion for the region-by-region upgrade, and $700-800 million for the third option, "do nothing".
+At $1.4b in capital and operating costs over 14 years, the total for the new ticketing system compared to $1.1b for the region-by-region upgrade, and $700-800m for the third option, "do nothing".

 Nothing for free

-The business case briefly touched on making public transport free, at a cost of $385 million a year.
+The business case briefly touched on making public transport free, at a cost of $385m a year.

 "In those countries and cities that have introduced free public transport, there has been little reduction in private vehicle use," it said.